Learning Domain Invariant Representations by Joint Wasserstein Distance Minimization: Domain Invariance and Optimal Transport

+where $\mathbb{E}_\mathcal{P}[\varphi]$ is the expected value of function $\varphi$ on the distribution $\mathcal{P}$.
 This formulation replaces an explicit computation of a transport plan, by a function to estimate, a task particularly appropriate for neural networks.
 Recently several methods have used this approach to learn distributions \cite{DBLP:conf/nips/MontavonMC16} specifically in the context of Generative Adversarial Networks \cite{arjovsky2017wasserstein,shen2017wasserstein}.
-The main constraint lies in the necessity of the function $\varphi$, which we will call the discriminator, to be 1-Lipschitz.
-A few approaches were proposed to tackle this problem, such as gradient clipping \cite{arjovsky2017wasserstein}, gradient penalty \cite{gulrajani2017improved} and more recently the Spectral Normalization \cite{miyato2018spectral}.
+The main constraint lies in the necessity of the function $\varphi$, which we will call the discriminator (or critic), to be 1-Lipschitz.
+A few approaches were proposed to tackle this problem, such as gradient clipping \cite{arjovsky2017wasserstein}, gradient penalty \cite{gulrajani2017improved} and more recently the Spectral Normalization \citep{miyato2018spectral}.
 It is however important to note that in practice the set of possible discriminators will be a subset of 1-Lipschitz continuous functions.